Administration API

 # Calling the API

-Once you know the service you will be querying according to Exploring the API and a Authentication method, you can make a request to the URL of the requested resource.
+Once you know the service you will query according to Exploring the API and an Authentication method, you can make a request to the URL of the required resource.

-For this example, we'll get the list of all email campaigns that were created on the platform.
-According to the documentation in Swagger _ (test.modyo.com/api/admin/docs) _, you need to call the following URL:
+For this example, we will obtain the list of all email campaigns that were created on the platform.
+According to the documentation in Swagger (test.modyo.com/api/admin/docs), you need to call the following URL:

 GET https://[account_host]/api/admin/messaging/campaigns